sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 submitting the query*.

 All these applications normally only retrieve delegation tokens when security is enabled.
-This is why the cluster configuration needs to enable it.
+This is why the cluster configuration needs to enable Kerberos.
-This is expected for any secure Hadoop clusters anyway.
+Production Hadoop clusters need Kerberos for security anyway.

 ## <a name="s3a-delegation-tokens"></a> S3A Delegation Tokens.